 - (i) Collect a water sample following the safety advice. - (ii) Record the type of habitat they've sampled. - (iii) Identify where they have collected the sample.

 EQUIPMENT FOR HOMEWORK ACTIVITY

-Each pair or group will need a Student Pack, one sampling pot and one pair of gloves (one pair for the person collecting the sample).
+Each pair or group is given one Student Pack, one sampling pot and one pair of gloves (one pair for the person collecting the sample).